|Giant Cups & Glasses (page 2)|

 Roasters Cup [gone]

-This Dillanos Coffee Roasters Cup is installed inside Dillanos' production facility.
+The first Dillanos Coffee Roasters Cup shown above is installed inside Dillanos' production facility.
 It was originally built for the Washington State Fair in Puyallup, WA.

 |Lily-Tulip Corporation [gone]